 6. Acorns

-Acorns has the best spare-change savings tool and cashback rewards that make investing easy and fun.
+Acorns has the best spare-change savings tool and cashback rewards, making investing easy and fun.
 Despite the relatively high management fees for small accounts, Acorns is still the best if you want to gain from occasional retailer kickbacks.

 Account opening with Acorns is free, but you need at least 5 dollars to start investing and trading.
 It charges 3 dollars for a taxable brokerage account, Acorns Later, and Acorns Spend, and 5 dollars for Acorns Early.
 This later is an investment account for the minors, which might be unique only to Acorns.